 Boston students have received coaching since 2009

-The Boston Foundation has committed more than $1M per year to this initiative, and today the six-year college completion rate stands at over 51% for BPS graduates from the Class of 2009.
-Over 5,000 Boston students have received coaching since 2009.
+The Boston Foundation has committed more than $1M per year to this initiative, and today the six-year college completion rate stands at 52% for BPS graduates from the Class of 2011.
+Over 6,000 Boston students have received coaching since 2009.
 According to independent analysis, students who are coached are 11 percent more likely to persist to the second year and 21 percent more likely to persist to the third year of college than their peers without coaches.